billboos/boos/content/home/opportunities.md

 +++

-My group [currently has openings](/opportunities/) for a postdoctoral scientist, graduate students, and undergraduate interns.
+My group [currently has openings](/opportunities/) for a graduate student and an undergraduate intern.